 Make use of automation

-Buffer: Buffer is a wonderful app for desktop and mobile that lets you connect Twitter, Facebook, Google+, Instagram and LinkedIn and then create queues of content that get sent at the times and days of your choosing.
-There’s even a super powerful Buffer browser extension, so you can share and queue content directly from other websites.
-This also has a particularly helpful function where you can click on any image within a web page and Buffer will include that in the update you wish to share or schedule.
+Buffer: Buffer is a beautiful app for desktop and mobile that lets you connect Twitter, Facebook, Google+, Instagram and LinkedIn and then create queues of content that get sent at the times and days of your choosing.
+There’s even a super powerful Buffer browser extension so that you can share and queue content directly from other websites.
+This also has a particularly important function where you can click on any image within a web page and Buffer will include that in the update you wish to share or schedule.

-IFTTT: This superb automation tool stands for If This, Then That and allows you to create recipes that connect apps to one another, sparking some kind of action.
+IFTTT: This superb automation tool stands for If This, Then That and allows you to create recipes that connect apps, sparking some action.
 For example, you can hook your blog’s RSS feed up to your Twitter account, so that every time you post something new – IFTTT is alerted and automatically shares to Twitter.
 There are hundreds of ready-to-use recipes to choose from, and you can create and share your own.
 We recommend IFTTT’s collection of 40 recipes to streamline your social media to get started.

-Bitly: This isn’t just a very helpful URL shortening service, it gives you complete ownership of all your links, allowing you to capture data and track the effectiveness of your tweets and updates.
-Even better, it also stops people from knowing where you’re automating your social media activity, because you don’t want people to see ‘Buffer’ or ‘IFTTT’ in your updates.
+Bitly: This isn’t just a beneficial URL shortening service, it gives you complete ownership of all your links, allowing you to capture data and track the effectiveness of your tweets and updates.
+Even better, it also stops people from knowing where you’re automating your social media activity because you don’t want people to see ‘Buffer’ or ‘IFTTT’ in your updates.
 That would be giving the game away.

 For further tips on this subject and much more, check out our complete guide to social media automation.